Hattie Lloyd 10/11/22

 Virtual Reality Rooms

 In addition to this, the ClueQuest team have joined forces with Ubisoft (the video game company behind Rayman, Assassin’s Creed and Far Cry) to create two Assassin’s Creed licensed virtual reality escape games.
 In these video game/escape room mash-ups you and your team will travel, via headset, to a virtual room and puzzle your way out.
 There’s Escape the Lost Pyramid, where through the magic of reconstructed DNA memory (see what they’re doing here) you’ll relive the experience of a group of British explorers from 1928 who died breaking into Egyptian temples.
-The other sees you travel back into the memories of ancient Greece and try to uncover the legendary ship of the Argonauts, or take on rewind time itself playing Prince of Persia: The Dagger of Time.
+The others sees you travel back into the memories of ancient Greece and try to uncover the legendary ship of the Argonauts, or take on rewind time itself playing Prince of Persia: The Dagger of Time.
 It’s a clever spin on the escape room experience allowing for vast landscapes and detailed scenery not possible in your standard locked-in-a-room type affair.

 Price: £25-£30pp | Number of Rooms: 7 types, 15 in total | Number of Players: 2-6 per room | Location: 169-171 Caledonian Road, London, N1 0SL